singer-io/tap-linkedin-ads/README.md

 [**ad_analytics_by_creative**](https://docs.microsoft.com/en-us/linkedin/marketing/integrations/ads-reporting/ads-reporting#analytics-finder)
 - Endpoint: https://api.linkedin.com/v2/adAnalyticsV2
 - Primary key fields: creative_id, start_at
-- Foreign keys: creative_id (creatives)
+- Foreign keys: creative_id
 - Granulariy: One record per day per creative_id
 - Replication strategy: Incremental (query filtered by bookmark date range)
-  - Filter: creative_id (from parent creative), start/end date range (bookmark date to current date)
+  - Filter: campaign_id (from parent campaign), start/end date range (bookmark date - 7 days to current date)
   - Bookmark: end_at (date-time)
 - Transformations: Fields camelCase to snake_case.
 URNs to ids.
 Unix epoch millisecond integers to date-times.
 Audit date-times created_at and last_modified_at de-nested.
 Currency and cost fields strings to decimals.
 Pivot URN to creative and creative_id.
-- Parent: creative
+- Parent: campaign

 ## Authentication
 The tap uses a LinkedIn provided **access_token** in the config settings to make API requests.
 Access tokens expire after 60 days and require a user to manually authenticate again.
 If the tap receives a 401 invalid token response, the error logs will state that your access token has expired and to re-authenticate your connection to generate a new token.